THE STICKY NOTE OF NEWS

 2. Read-a-Thons are a Geek's Paradise

 NO WORD OF A LIE.
 There are SO MANY opportunities to geek out during a read-a-thon, which is probably why I love them so much.
-Before every read-a-thon (or during, in this case, since I already have my first couple of books sorted) I have a total list-making frenzy, combing through my LibraryThing catalogue hunting down potential reads.
+Before every read-a-thon I have a total list-making frenzy, combing through my LibraryThing catalogue hunting down potential reads.
 It stops me overlooking any perfect candidates and sometimes I stumble across a book and get that NOW IS YOUR TIME feeling.
 Aside from all the list-making, a read-a-thonner also has the opportunity to keep numerous read-a-thonny statistics (page numbers, hours, books) to his or her own level of nerd-compulsion.
-I'm trying to keep this fairly low this time so I don't come over all 'Here's Johnny!' by the end of the week.

 3. Snoozing Is Compulsory